rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 case the instance variables tracked for the module are added to the class it is included into.

-The first time a new instance of Foo is create, the virtual machine creates a specific layout for Foo.
+The first time a new instance of Foo is created, the virtual machine creates a specific layout for Foo.
 In this layout, room is reserved for the seen instance variables.
 If you would write this out in a C++ object, it would look something like this: